aceinetx/PatchedThings/README.md

 # PatchedThings
 Some things I patched for no reason(?)
-- [ADB Screenrecord without time limit](screenrecord) (side effect: you cannot record less than 3 seconds)
+- [ADB Screenrecord without time limit](screenrecord) (side effect: you cannot record less than 3 seconds) (Info: original binary got from android 10 x86)